 The Environmental Review and Water Quality Project staff reviews activities that impact marine habitat and resources such as dredging, new construction, artificial reefs, desalination plants, beach replenishment, and offshore renewable energy.
 The Project works to restore, mitigate, and protect habitats and waters critical to California's marine and estuarine resources.
 Staff ensures compliance with the California Endangered Species Act and the California Environmental Quality Act, and acts as lead for California's marine mitigation banking program.

-Fisheries Analytics staff participates in gathering, reviewing, analyzing and presenting recreational fishery data for state and federal recreational fishing regulatory activities.
-Staff supports the California Recreational Fisheries Survey and other recreational fishery information surveys, edits the Commercial Passenger Fishing Vessel logbook database, and participates in developing recreational fisheries data collection protocols on an interstate level, and conducts stock assessment and other quantitative modeling to inform fisheries management.
+Fisheries Analytics Project staff participates in gathering, managing, reviewing, and analyzing fishery data used to satisfy regulatory requirements, and providing these data to users.
+Staff supports the California Recreational Fisheries Survey and other recreational and commercial fisheries surveys, participates in developing fisheries data surveys and methods on an interstate level, and conducts stock assessment and other quantitative modeling to inform fisheries management.

 Fisheries Analytics Project

 Through analyzing and reviewing fisheries data, project staff provides annual and in-season management options and recommendations to the Fish and Game Commission and the Pacific Fishery Management Council (PFMC).
 Staff monitors and develops regulations for the commercial and recreational groundfish fisheries.
 "Groundfish" include rockfishes, flatfishes, roundfishes (including sablefish, cabezon, lingcod, and greenlings), and some sharks and skates.
 Staff also conducts and reviews stock assessments, and represents California fisheries on the PFMC Groundfish Management Team.